 - Neural stimulation – implantation of stimulating electrodes along the spinal cord and/or other parts of the pain pathway

 RSD Injury Attorneys in San Jose

-After being diagnosed with RSD, you should not wait to consult a skilled CRPS injury lawyer at San Jose Workers’ Compensation Attorney Group.
+After being diagnosed with RSD, you should not wait to consult a skilled CRPS injury lawyer at San Jose Workers Compensation Lawyers Group.
 Because little is known of the syndrome, it can be difficult to prove the syndrome is work-related.
 Insurance companies are skeptical of claims involving RSD and often deny or delay claims of this nature.
 Prevent your claim from being denied – retain the services of an experienced CRPS attorney in our group as soon as possible.
 They have extensive knowledge of the work comp system and have experience handling cases involving RSD.